J. R. R. Tolkien's Riders of Rohan: Gameplay

 The game begins just before the Battles at the Fords of Isen, with the player taking control over Rohan's western armies (an army consisted of an infantry unit [Westfold Militia], a light cavalry unit [Outriders], a horse archers unit [Harrowdale Bow] and three heave cavalry units [Helms Deep Guards and Edoras Guards, the Grimslade squadron being under Théodred's personal leadership]).
 The main army is led by Théodred, while there is a separate unit of heavy cavalry [Harrowdale] that is still behind on the road.
 The game ends when Sauron is destroyed after the Battle at the Black Gates and Frodo and Sam reach Mount Doom.

-Units

-The player can control only the good side in the conflict.